California High-Speed Rail Authority Must Remain Accountable to the Public for Its Legal Obligation to Obtain Private Investment

 - It will take a lot more time and money than estimated to build the system

 Citizens for California High Speed Rail Accountability (CCHSRA) has long made these arguments.
-It isn’t surprising that private entities don’t want to invest money in the high-speed train system.
+It isn’t surprising that private entities don’t want to invest money in the high-speed train system, preferring to follow share tips to more lucrative enterprises.

 As a grassroots organization working to ensure that the California High-Speed Rail Authority follows the law, CCHSRA wants to make Californians aware that the Authority has a legal commitment to voters to pursue AND obtain private investment.
 Getting investment in your business can be difficult if your business is new and you are trying to get it off the ground, luckily there are business loans companies similar to Lending Expert and may be able to help you.
 If you’re considering investing in something, take a look at Stocktrades dividend stocks for some advice.